robbert-vdh/nih-plug/plugins/diopser/README.md

 transients and other parts of a sound that in a way that isn't possible with regular equalizers or dynamics processors, especially when applied to low pitched or wide band sounds.
 More extreme settings will make everything sound like a cartoon laser beam, or a psytrance kickdrum.

-If you are experimenting with those kinds of settings, then you may want to consider temporarily placing a peak limiter after the plugin in case loud resonances start building up.
-Or maybe you'll want to check out [Safety Limiter](../safety_limiter), which is made for this exact purpose.
+Because this plugin lets you crank every parameter up to 11, you may want to avoid rapidly sweeping the frequency parameter down all the way to 5 Hertz when you have many filter stages enabled.
+Because of the way these filters work, this may cause comparatively loud resonances in the 0-15 Hertz range.
+In that case you may want to use a peak limiter after this plugin until you understand how it reacts to different changes, or maybe you'll want to check out [Safety Limiter](../safety_limiter), which is made for this exact purpose.

 This is a port from https://github.com/robbert-vdh/diopser with more features and much better performance.